Ghalajeh tunnel

-Ghalajeh tunnel (Persian: تونل قلاجه) or Arba'een tunnel is a tunnel half of which is located in Eyvan County in Ilam Province and the other half in Gwawar District of Gilan-e Gharb County in Kermanshah Province of Iran.
+Ghalajeh tunnel (Persian: تونل قلاجه) or Arba'een tunnel is a tunnel half of which is located in Eyvan County in Ilam province and the other half in Gwawar District of Gilan-e Gharb County in Kermanshah province of Iran.
 It connects Ilam Province northward to Kermanshah Province.
 Inaugurated in 2017 with a length of 2.500 meters, it was the third-longest tunnel in Iran.
-By eliminating Ghalajeh Mountain Pass, the tunnel has made the route 15 Kms shorter.
+By eliminating Ghalajeh Mountain Pass, the tunnel has made the route 15 km shorter.
 It is part of road 17 (Iran).